trustoverip/TechArch/spec.md

 Note that, in some trust relationships, confidentiality and privacy may be optional.
 Thus our design goal with the ToIP stack is to achieve these three properties in the order listed.[^2]

 [^1]: With respect to this design goal, authenticity includes **message integrity**, i.e., a communication is not authentic if it has been tampered with in any way.
-[^2]: Another standard information trust criteria is **availability**.
+[^2]: Another important property of the architecture is **availability**.
 This is a concern with the design and implementation of operational deployments of the ToIP stack and should be addressed in the associated operational governance frameworks.

 With regard to the second design goal, the ToIP reference architecture shares the same goal of global scalability as the original Internet architecture.
 This involves several intertwined considerations that overlap and reinforce each other as summarized by the first four [Design Principles for the ToIP Stack](https://www.trustoverip.org/wp-content/uploads/Design-Principles-for-the-ToIP-Stack-V1.0-2022-01-17.pdf):